 How to Get There From Manila

 Truly, Sagada is a breathtaking place to visit.
 It is definitely worth your money and time.
-So don’t forget to add it on your bucket list.
+So don’t forget to add it to your bucket list.

 - Sagada Trip: SmartBro X Travel Factor Conquer Sagada